MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-8-Department-Veterans-Affairs/subchapter-H-Clauses-Forms/part-852-Solicitation-Provisions-Contract-Clauses/subpart-852.2-Text-Provisions-Clauses/section-852.222-70.md

-##### 852.222-70 Contract work-hours and safety standards - nursing home care for veterans. #####
+##### 852.222-70 Contract Work-Hours and Safety Standards—Nursing Home Care for Veterans. #####

-Link to an amendment published at 86 FR 54404, Oct.
-1, 2021.

 As prescribed in 822.305, insert the following clause:

-Contract Work Hours and Safety Standards - Nursing Home Care for Veterans (MAY 2018)
+Contract Work Hours and Safety Standards—Nursing Home Care for Veterans (MAY 2018)

 (a) No Contractor and subcontractor under this contract shall prohibit the payment of overtime wages to their employees for work in excess of 40 hours in any workweek, which would otherwise be a violation of Contract Work Hours and Safety Standards (the statute) (40 U.S.C.
-3701, *et seq.*), provided -
+3701, *et seq.*), provided—

 (1) The Contractor or subcontractor is primarily engaged in the care of nursing home patients residing on the contractor's or subcontractor's premises;